CEEMS Exporter

 sub-collector, it is possible to configure the discovery component

-to discover the targets only when certain environment variable is set in the process.
+to discover the targets only when a certain environment variable is set in the process.
 For

-only SLURM jobs that have a environment variable ENABLE_CONTINUOUS_PROFILING
+only SLURM jobs that have an environment variable ENABLE_CONTINUOUS_PROFILING

 set